aosabook/500lines/dagoba/chapter.md

 Note that we're directly mutating the state argument here, and not passing it back.
 An alternative would be to return an object instead of a gremlin or signal, and pass state back that way.
 That complicates our return value, and creates some additional garbage. [footnote: Very short lived garbage though, which is the second best kind.]
 If JS allowed multiple return values it would make this option more elegant.

 We would still need to find a way to deal with the mutations, though, as the call site maintains a reference to the original variable.
-Linear types would solve this by automatically taking the reference out of scope when the pipetype is called.
-Then we would assign it again in the call site's scope once the pipetype function returned its new version of the state object.
+What if we had some way to determine whether a particular reference is 'unique' -- that it is the only reference to that object?

+If we know a reference is unique then we can get the benefits of immutability while avoiding expensive copy-on-write schemes or complicated persistent data structures.
+With only one reference we can't tell whether the object has been mutated or a new object has been returned with the changes we requested: "observed immutability" is maintained.*

+There are a couple of common ways of determining this: in a statically typed system we might make use of uniqueness types* to guarantee at compile time that each object has only one reference.
+If we had a reference counter* -- even cheap two-bit sticky counter -- we could know at runtime that an object only has one reference and use that knowledge to our advantage.

+JavaScript doesn't have either of these facilities, but we can get almost the same effect if we're really, really disciplined.
+Which we will be.
+For now.

-Linear types would allow us to avoid expensive copy-on-write schemes or complicated persistent data structures, while still retaining the benefits of immutability -- in this case, avoiding spooky action at a distance.
-Two references to the same mutable data structure act like a pair of walkie-talkies, allowing whoever holds them to communicate directly.
+[footnote on maintained: Two references to the same mutable data structure act like a pair of walkie-talkies, allowing whoever holds them to communicate directly.
 Those walkie-talkies can be passed around from function to function, and cloned to create whole passel of walkie-talkies.
 This completely subverts the natural communication channels your code already possesses.
-In a system with no concurrency you can sometimes get away with it, but introduce multithreading or asynchronous behavior and all that walkie-talkie squawking can really be a drag.
+In a system with no concurrency you can sometimes get away with it, but introduce multithreading or asynchronous behavior and all that walkie-talkie squawking can really be a drag.]

-JS lacks linear types, but we can get the same effect if we're really, really disciplined.
-Which we will be.
-For now.
+[footnote on uniqueness types: Uniqueness types were dusted off in the Clean language, and have a non-linear relationship with linear types, which are themselves a subtype of substructural types.]

+[footnote on reference counter: Most modern JS runtimes employ generational garbage collectors, and the language is intentionally kept at arm's length from the engine's memory management to curtail a source of programmatic non-determinism.]

 #### In-N-Out